 With the book finished, it was time to look at printing it.
 This was the part I was dreading - asking people for money.
 But the reality was that there is no way to make a book even quasi-affordable without raising enough money to print several hundred copies.
 Each individual copy, if purchased al le carte, ran upward of $120/book!
 My target price was $50/book, meaning I needed to raise enough money to get several hundred copies printed at once, in a process called offset printing.
-Having calculated all of the costs associated, I setup a Kickstarter campaign, built the videos and started the public relations part of the publication.

 In the End